 Sway-referencing for vision means that signal from the load cells in the base is fed back instead to a tilting visual surround.
 Somewhat similar to wearing a lampshade on your head so that your vision moves with your body.
 This of course assumes that your head is stable on your trunk.
 The feedback system again has limitations from imprecise input and limitation of servo motor output.
 Again, there are similar insolvable biomechnical problems for a system like this.
 One might speculate that a VR system might be able to do a better job.
 The newer Bertec machines use a video display in an attempt to do this.

 A reasonable summary would be that for these conditions in dynamic posturography, distorted signals related to torque at the ankles are fed back to the support surface and to the visual surround.
 This distorted feedback is destabilizing and makes it much harder for a person to control their center of gravity in space and remain upright.
 Because the conditions are cleverly arranged in such a way that the surface becomes less stable (4-6), and the visual input is also progressively distorted again between 4-6, the usual situation is that people sway more as the task becomes harder, and thus they have lower scores for the higher-numbered sensory conditions.

 This is all somewhat artificial as it would be impossible to create another device that did the same as the branded posturography system, as the results are a result of a proprietary distortion algorithm.
 So these data are really just meaningful within the world defined by these machines.

-For the most useful variant of CDP, "sensory testing", the 6 subtests discussed above normally are progressively more difficult for a normal person.
+For the most useful variant of CDP, "sensory testing", the 6 subtests discussed above are progressively more difficult for a normal person.
 This means that normal people largely do worse (i.e. score lower), as the 6 subtests range from 1-6.